 a) ITU-T A.SupWTSAGL, a new supplement to the ITU-T A-series Recommendations “WTSA preparation guideline on Resolutions” (see Annex B1 for ITU-T A.13 justification) (ref. action RG-WTSA-1a), and

-b) ITU-T A.BN: Draft new briefing note “How to chair WTSA Committee/Ad Hoc meetings” (see Annex B2 for ITU-T A.13 justification) (ref. action RG-WTSA-1b).
+b) ITU-T A.BN: Draft new briefing note “How to chair WTSA Sub-Committee/Ad Hoc Group meetings” (see Annex B2 for ITU-T A.13 justification) (ref. action RG-WTSA-1b).

 According to the agreement in last interim meeting of RG-WTSA on 11 May 2023, DOC1-R1 (230511) (based on TSAG-TD751 (2017-2020) “Principles, Guidelines on streamlining Resolutions, and for drafting Resolutions”) was adopted as the first baseline text for draft A.SupWTSAGL, see below.